Free & Open · MariaDB 10.11 · Version 6

 Candidate tables

-New channels, securities, order types, and measurement codes found in the CSV are written to candidate tables with an exists_in_masterdata flag.
+New channels, securities, order types, and measurement codes found in the delivery are written to candidate tables with an exists_in_masterdata flag.

 Discovery